-Prof Aleks Szczerbiak is a Professor of Politics and Contemporary European Studies and Co-Director of the Sussex European Institute (SEI).
-He completed his BA at the University of Sheffield in 1986 and then worked for several years as a political researcher and lobbyist.
-He came to Sussex in 1998 after taking an MSc in Politics and Administration at Birkbeck College and studying for his PhD at the University of London's School of Slavonic and East European Studies.
-On the Politics degree, Aleks teaches European Politics,

-Politics of Governance: Eastern Europe and Political Change: Eastern Europe in Transition.
-On the MA courses, he teaches an option module on the Politics of Eastern Europe in Transition.
-His current research interests are in the field of comparative Central and East European politics (especially Poland), political parties and electoral politics, the politics of de-communisation and the domestic politics of European integration.
+Prof Aleks Szczerbiak is a Professor of Politics and Contemporary European Studies.
+He is also Director of Doctoral Studies for Law, Politics and Sociology.
+Aleks completed his BA in Politics and Modern History at the University of Sheffield in 1986 and then worked for several years as a political researcher and consultant.
+Aleks started lecturing at Sussex in 1998 after taking a Masters degree in Politics and Administration at Birkbeck College and completing his PhD at the University of London's School of Slavonic and East European Studies.
+On the Politics degree, Aleks teaches the Politics of Governance: Eastern Europe (a second year spring term option module on post-communist Central and East European politics) and Political Change: Eastern Europe in Transition (a final year autumn term option module on the rise and fall of East European communism).
+On the MA courses, he teaches a spring term option module on the Politics of Eastern Europe in Transition (again, on post-communist Central and East European politics).
+Aleks' current research interests are in the field of comparative Central and East European politics (especially Poland), political parties and electoral politics, the politics of transitional justice and decommunisation, and the domestic politics of European integration.
 He is author of 'Poles Together?
 The Emergence and Development of Political Parties in Post-communist Poland' and 'Poland Within the European Union: New Awkward Partner or New Heart of Europe?'
-He is also co-editor of 'Opposing Europe: The Comparative Party Politics of Euroscepticism', 'EU Enlargement and Referendums' and 'Centre-Right Parties in Post-Communist East-Central Europe'.
-He is also Co-Convenor of the SEI-based European Parties Elections and Referendums Network (EPERN) and Associate Editor of the 'Party Politics' journal.
+Aleks is also co-editor of 'Opposing Europe: The Comparative Party Politics of Euroscepticism', 'EU Enlargement and Referendums' and 'Centre-Right Parties in Post-Communist East-Central Europe'.
+He is currently working on a book on the politics of transitional justice in post-communist Poland.